lzear/votes/README.md

 Then remove the most indecisive (closest to 50/50) duels until there is an undefeated candidate, the winner.
 This popular voting system is used by several organizations (Ubuntu, Debian, Wikimedia...).

+**Smith's method**: All members of the top cycle (a.k.a.
+Smith set): _"the smallest non-empty set of candidates in a particular election such that each member defeats every candidate outside the set in a pairwise election"_

 ## 🤝 Contributing